zerodevapp/zerodev-docs/docs/create-wallets/social/overview.md

 }
 ```

-If you are using [RainbowKit](/create-wallets/social/wagmi/rainbowkit), [ConnectKit](/create-wallets/social/wagmi/connectkit), or [Web3Auth](/create-wallets/social/wagmi/web3auth) to handle your onboarding, we have guides for adding social logins to their flow.
+If you are using [RainbowKit](/create-wallets/social/wagmi/rainbowkit), [ConnectKit](/create-wallets/social/wagmi/connectkit), or [Web3Auth](/create-wallets/social/wagmi/web3auth) to handle your onboarding flow, check out our guides for them.

 Otherwise, check out our [Wagmi](/create-wallets/social/wagmi/overview) and [Ethers](/create-wallets/social/ethers) APIs.